 Wilderness and Roadless Areas.
 Federal agencies manage some federal lands to preserve natural conditions for biological, recreational, or scenic purposes.
 In 1964, the Wilderness Act created the National Wilderness Preservation System, with statutory protections that emphasize preserving areas in their natural state.
 Although a few exceptions were provided in the act, wilderness areas included in the System generally cannot have permanent roads and structures, and use of machines and mechanized travel generally is limited.
 Units of the System can only be designated by Congress.
-Many bills to designate wilderness areas are introduced in each Congress; more than 20 have been introduced in the 109th Congress.
+Many bills to designate wilderness areas are introduced in each Congress; more than 30 have been introduced in the 109th Congress.
 Designation of new wilderness areas can be controversial.
 Many areas currently being considered are managed by BLM under the Federal Land Policy and Management Act (FLPMA).
-Whether FLPMA allows the BLM to conduct additional wilderness inventories or to create new Wilderness Study Areas are current legal questions, and the possible development of language to release undesignated study areas to multiple use management presents policy issues.
+Wilderness Study Areas (WSAs) have raised legal questions, including whether FLPMA allows the BLM to conduct additional wilderness inventories or to create new WSAs, and whether release language is needed to allow multiple use management of WSAs not designated as wilderness.
 In addition, some BLM lands do not include the headwaters of water sources flowing through the land, which may raise water rights and other issues as part of congressional consideration of designating BLM wilderness areas.

 Management for the remaining national forest roadless areas remains a controversial issue.
-The Clinton Administration promulgated nationwide rules to administratively protect the remaining inventoried roadless areas in the National Forest System by precluding most roads and timber harvesting.
+The Clinton Administration promulgated nationwide rules to administratively protect the remaining inventoried roadless areas in the National

+Forest System by precluding most roads and timber harvesting.
 These roadless rules have been called de facto wilderness management even though roads and timbering were allowed in more instances than is true for areas in the National Wilderness Preservation System.
 The validity of the rules was litigated, and enforcement of the rules enjoined.
 The Bush Administration has finalized new rules (70 Fed.
 Reg.
 25654, May 13, 2005) that eliminate a nationwide approach, return management of roadless areas to the normal planning process for each forest unit, and give governors of the various states the option of making recommendations on the management of roadless areas in their states.
 The new rules have made moot the litigation over the previous rules.
-Congress may conduct oversight of agency rulemaking on roadless areas or consider related legislation.
+Congress may conduct oversight of agency rulemaking, and bills relating to management of roadless areas have been introduced.